zhornovy/Google-Sitemap-Generator/README.md

 No dependencies are needed.
 - Upload `sitemap.php` to your server
 - Create new php file or add to existing one
-- Include class and use it like in exaples above
+- Include class and use it like in examples above

 ### Development